jdittrich/userNeedResearchBook/text/allURBook.md

 can tick off what we already dealt with and immediately see if I forgot something.

-As a beginner you may have some difficulties with formulating your questions or spontaneously entering on a new subject.
-In this case you can help you along with some reminders on the sheet, like »Activities/Motivations/Problems«, »How and Why", or, for the graphics design topic:
+As a beginner you may have some difficulties with formulating your questions without preparations when spontaneously entering on a new subject that happens to emerge in the research session.

+In this case you can help yourself along with some reminders on the sheet, like »Activities/Motivations/Problems«, »How and Why«, or, for the graphics design topic:
-»creativity/variations/creative rules/technology" or the like.
+»creativity/variations/creative rules/technology« or the like.

 ## Equipment

-With a participant talking about new and interesting things you want to be able to remember what was said.
+With a participant ttalks about new and interesting things you want to be able to remember what was said.
 Thus we record the interview – and we will need some equipment for doing that.
 Lets have a look.

 ![Equipment for user research: paper, pen, audio recorder](images/interviewEquipment.svg)

 ### Note taking

 During the interview and observation you will take notes.
 For taking notes you need: